 Peer/adult mentoring (mentorship): Mentoring is a developmental partnership through which one person shares knowledge, skills, information and perspective to foster the personal and professional growth of someone else.
 The power of mentoring is that it creates a one-of-a-kind opportunity for collaboration, goal achievement, and problem-solving.

 Performance assessment: Any assessment strategy, beyond standardized and multiple choice tests, designed to estimate a child's knowledge, understanding, ability, skill and/or attitudes.
 Performance-based assessments typically include, but are not limited to, exhibitions, investigations, demonstrations, written or oral responses, journals, and portfolios.

-Professional Development Program (PDP): The name given to the School Board-approved program of focused professional development in the area of curriculum and instruction.
+Professional Development Program (PDP): The name given to the School Board-approved program of focused professional development in the area of teaching and learning.
 PDP consists of 15 division-sponsored hours and 7 site-based (third-day) hours of professional development.
 The primary focus of the professional development program is to use standards, data, and strategies that lead to student achievement.

 Professional learning community: A small group of educators who commit to long-term collaboration to improve student achievement.
 They meet regularly, thus establishing a trusting environment where the members may candidly discuss learning and teaching.
 The group is self-directed, valuing the professional opinions of its members about the unique challenges they face.

 Rigor: Refers to content that is complex, ambiguous, provocative, and personally and/or emotionally challenging.
 (Strong, Silver, and Perini (2001) in Teaching What Matters Most: Strategies for Raising Student Achievement) Rigorous instruction engages students in analysis, problem solving, and critical and creative thinking.